Kevinofma/comp423-course-notes/docs/index.md

-# Welcome to Kevin's Course Notes
+# Welcome to Kevin's Course Notes + Krisha

 This is my home page.
 I will use it to organize and share my course notes.